 There are many factors that influence the final cost of a deck.
-We’ve narrowed down the most significant elements, and have example decks with estimates provided below to give you more details.
+Feel free to use our deck cost calculator tool to get a price for your deck, including options like railings and materials.
+We’ve also narrowed down the most significant elements, and have example decks with estimates provided below to give you more details.

 The three biggest things that determine the cost of your deck are its size, the material you choose, and the features you add.